 Yes, I know these are neither foraged pumpkins nor are there wild animals in the soup.
 But remember this blog does have the word “gardener” in it, and I still garden, if less strenuously than in earlier years.
 One thing I still do grow are squashes.
 I love winter squashes, and have been on a quest to find the perfect one: Bright orange inside, with tasty seeds and that can keep for months without rotting.

 This year I grew an Italian chiogga squash, which is a kind of kabocha; green and warty, with yellow flesh.
 Not bad, but not my favorite.
 I’ve grown Navajo pumpkins and Long Island cheese pumpkins and real kabochas from Japan.
 But so far, I still prefer the common butternut squash.
 I love the color, the flavor how dry it is and how long it keeps.
+This soup is made with butternut.
+You can choose your own favorite squash.

 Squash Soup with Bacon